 - Chemotherapy.
 This is the use of special drugs to kill cancer cells.
 Sometimes drugs are used in combination to attack the cells in different ways.

 - Stem cell transplant.
 This procedure (also called a bone marrow transplant) involves destroying cancer cells and normal bone marrow and immune system cells with high-dose chemotherapy and then re-introducing healthy donor stem cells into the body.
 The new stem cells can rebuild a healthy blood supply and immune system.

 After treatment begins, the goal is remission (when there is no longer evidence of cancer cells in the body).
-Once remission has occurred, maintenance chemotherapy is usually given to keep a child in remission and to keep killing cancer cells.
-The effect of treatment is assessed regularly by measuring how many BCR-ABL genes are in the blood using tests called peripheral blood FISH or PCR.
+Once remission happens, maintenance chemotherapy is usually given to keep a child in remission and to keep killing cancer cells.
+The effect of treatment is checked regularly by measuring how many BCR-ABL remain in the blood using tests called peripheral blood FISH or PCR.

 Being told that a child has cancer can be a terrifying experience, and the stress of cancer treatment can be overwhelming for any family.